salcedoe/MtMdocs/docs/dataProcessing/HypTesting.md

 ![Histogram and Box plot of skewed data](images/viral-load-distribution-plots.png){ width="450"}

 >**Distribution of Viral Load.** The histogram for both samples indicates a non-normal distribution of the data.
-In the box plots, the median value is not centered inside the interquartile range box—it's closer to 25th .
+In the box plots, the median value is not centered inside the interquartile range box—it's closer to the 25th percentile.
 This offset indicates that the data is skewed.

 ??? example "Code to generate above plots"